Te Awe Library: The Ultimate Destination for Wellington’s Book Lovers

 Here are some key offerings:

-1. Mahau App: A free interactive app designed to help you learn te reo Māori, complete with pronunciation and everyday phrases.
+• Mahau App: A free interactive tool for learning te reo Māori with pronunciation and phrases.

-2. Te Reo Kete: Borrowable resources that provide essential materials for learning te reo and tikanga Māori, perfect for individuals and whānau.
+• Te Reo Kete: Borrowable resources for learning te reo and tikanga Māori, ideal for families.

-4. Study Spaces: Dedicated areas like Te Taratara ā Kae in the Kelburn Library, which cater to group work and research focused on Māori topics.
+• Study Spaces: Dedicated areas for group work and research on Māori topics.

 Engaging Children’s Materials